FarmDyn/documentation/docs/template/fertilization_ordinance.md

 quota which farms have to meet.
 The fertiliser quota is always calculated, if the Fertilisation Ordinance is switched on.
 However, it only becomes binding for fertiliser application under the Fertilisation Ordinance 2017.

-The nutrient input is summarized in the equation *FertQuotaInput_*.
-Nutrients from chemical fertiliser, manure and mineralization from the soil are taken into account.
-Manure N is accounted with mineral fertiliser equivalents defined by the Ordinace.
+The nutrient input is summarised in the equation *FertQuotaInput_*.
+Nutrients from chemical fertiliser, manure and mineralisation from the soil are taken into account.
+Manure N is accounted with mineral fertiliser equivalents defined by the Ordinance.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/duev_module.gms GAMS /FertQuotaInput_.*?\.\./ /;/)
 ```GAMS